assen-totin/cdn/INTEGRATION.md

 - `d`: file field when uploading using `multipart/form-data`; the file content when using `application/x-www-form-urlencoded`.
 - `n`: original filename; mandatory for `application/x-www-form-urlencoded`; for `multipart/form-data` overrides the value, provided in the file part of the form itself.
 - `ct`: content type of the file; mandatory for `application/x-www-form-urlencoded`; for `multipart/form-data` overrides the value, provided in the file part of the form itself.
 - `cd`: content disposition to use for this file.
-All values except `attachment` are.
-If not set, file will be served inline.
+If set to `attachment`, the file will be served as attachment; for any other value (or if missing) the file will be served inline.

 The metadata can be created in two ways: